cansinyu/DeepSketch2Wear/README.md

 bash scripts/generate_super.sh
 ```

-> 📁 **Note:** All scripts are located in the `scripts/` directory.
+> 📁 **Note:** All scripts are located in the `scripts` directory.
 You can customize configurations by editing these scripts.

 ---